tempus-app/tempus/README.md

     ```
 If you want to support both docker & local development, it is recommended to set these variables directly in the [docker-compose.yml](docker-compose.yml) file.

-5. After, docker is successufuly installed, you should be able to use the following commands to run/stop the containers
+5. After docker is successfully installed, you should be able to use the following commands to run/stop the containers
     - `docker-compose up`: starts up docker container for onboarding (our backend app), postgres database (image) and adminer (image)
       - to debug database issues, head over to http://localhost:8080, this should open up adminer which shows the postgres database
     - `docker-compose build`: rebuilds the containers, especially useful if there are new changes (that aren't reflected when running `docker-compose up`)